 We: I came.
 I saw.
 I concurred.

 Peter determined that today’s BRMs are tomorrow’s future leaders, and that BRM may very well go by a different name in the future: Leadership.
-If you’d like to prepare yourself as a future leader, register now for BRMConnect 2020 Boston or Amsterdam!
+If you’d like to prepare yourself as a future leader, register now for BRMConnect Virtual 2020!

-The World BRMConnect conference is the opportunity of a lifetime, both personally and professionally!
-Register now and get pre-early bird discount for a savings of up to $800.
+The World BRMConnect Virtual conference is the opportunity of a lifetime, both personally and professionally!

 Leave a Reply

 You must be logged in to post a comment.